mmartin104/special-topics-labs-interview/README.md

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?

 * _Mark_: St. John U.S. Virgin Islands was awesome.
 I want to go to space.
 Especially the Moon.
 Dreamed of it my whole life.

+*_Mark_:  The trip to St. John was great.
+We did a little bit of everything.
+Went to most of the beaches which were all great.
+Honeymoon Beach is the most famous for a reason.
+Postcard perfect.
+But go to as many as you can because they are all different.
+My favorite seemed to be which ever one I was on at the time.
+Go to Cruz Bay for the Social Life or like us, do a day trip to Virgin Gorda, British V.I. and snorkle on the way back if you are into that sort of thing.
+Hiking around the old sugar plantations had plenty to see and learn about how the island came to be.
+It doesn't take long to get to the U.S.V.I. and everyone is extremely nice.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.